DanielTheGeek/rand-gen/README.md

 # RandGen v1.0.0
-CodeIgniter random string generator library
+CodeIgniter random string generator library.
 This library can be used for generating ticket ID's, user ID's or anything that needs randomness :-).

 ## Requirements